abhindeves/langchain_docs_rag/docs/docker.md

-Edited Dockerfile
-Viewed Dockerfile:24-38
-Ran command: `docker compose down`
-Ran command: `docker compose up --build -d`

-Fantastic!
-The build succeeded, and both containers are up and running together.

-Here is the "big picture" of how everything is connected, and how you are able to load these pages in your browser even though they are running inside isolated containers:

----

 ### 1. The Core Setup: Host vs. Containers
 Your physical computer (MacBook) is the **Host**.
 The two services are running inside their own **Containers** (which act like tiny, isolated virtual computers).